Technical documentation

 - Bank account details or sort codes

-- User passwords in plaintext (passwords are hashed with bcrypt before storage)
+- User passwords in plaintext (passwords are hashed with scrypt, a memory-hard key-derivation function, before storage)

 workspaceId filter enforced at the ORM layer.
 It is architecturally impossible for one workspace's data to appear in another workspace's query.
 There is no shared data pool between tenants.| Data category | Where stored | Retention |